verttex/indigo/about.md

 These days I'm continuing to bring my expertise to a variety of brands within the gaming and esports industries.

-I currently work as a Community Manager for [Avakin Life](https://avakin.com/) with the rest of [Lockwood Publishing](https://lockwoodpublishing.com/).

 [Nice to meet you.](mailto://contact@jackdcallahan.com)

 ---